The FriendlyELEC CM3588 NVMe NAS Kit

 The module itself is 55x65mm in size and is not interchangeable with, say, the Raspberry Pi compute module as it has a custom form factor that is only compatible with the NAS board, and the various SKU options for the kit are all based on variations of the RAM and eMMC sizes (there is also a “Plus” variant that adds even more RAM and storage as well as faster 2400MHz RAM).

 All the I/O is on the carrier, which is quite a bit larger than usual and compares more to a nano-ITX board than a typical SBC.
-The board itself is 153x116mm and has a lot of I/O:
+The board itself is 153x116mm and looks like this:

 The carrier board